 ILARIS is not given as an intravenous infusion (infused inside a vein over a period of time).
-Instead, it is given as a subcutaneous (right under the skin) injection, once a month by a doctor or nurse.
+Instead, it is given as a subcutaneous (right under the skin) injection, by a doctor or nurse.
 A home health nurse can be sent to your home to administer ILARIS to your child.
-If you are eligible, this service and other ILARIS support opportunities may be available for your child.
+If you are eligible, this service and other ILARIS support options may be available for your child.

 Is support available to help us pay for ILARIS?

 We're committed to helping you get access to ILARIS.
 Our ILARIS Companion representatives are here to help by working with your doctor or your child's doctor, and: